josugoar/csp/README.md

     // object if it reaches 0.
 A cleanup pointer does not need to call it.
 #ifndef HAS_CLEANUP_ATTRIBUTE
     csp_shared_ptr_destroy(&r);
 #endif

+    // Now destroy will not do anything because u does not own the pointer
+    // Again, recommended to destroy the pointer manually, there is no way
+    // araound it in standard C without using extremelly costly abstractions
+    // (glib) or macro magic, which is arguably worse than anything else
+#ifndef HAS_CLEANUP_ATTRIBUTE
+    csp_unique_ptr_destroy(&u);
+#endif

     return 0;